DynamoDB Performance & Latency - Everything You Need To Know

 Use Global Tables

 When you wish to drastically reduce latency, use Global Tables to create replicas of your tables across multiple regions.
-This way, your data is closer to your customers, thus, improving data transmission time thus, improving performance.
+This way, your data is closer to your customers, thus, improving data transmission time and overall performance.

-Incorporating these best practice design ideologies into your DynamoDB tables help you increase your table performance and reduce latency.
+Incorporating these best practice design ideologies into your DynamoDB tables helps you increase your table performance and reduce latency.

 DynamoDB can handle up to 10 trillion requests per day and more than 20 million requests per second.
 After all, Amazon designed DynamoDB for their web store.
 So, getting into this performance comparison, I hope you understand the power of DynamoDB.
-When you model correctly, DynamoDB is far more powerful than any NoSQL database out there.
+When modeled correctly, DynamoDB is far more powerful than many NoSQL databases out there.

 RDS

 At its core, AWS RDS is a relational database, while DynamoDB is a non-relational document database.
 DynamoDB provides faster lookup times as the data is structured in a document-based format.
-Additionally, DynamoDB does not require a pre-defined schema that helps scale data easily.
+Additionally, DynamoDB does not require a pre-defined schema, which helps scale data easily.

 S3